 I'd say that this dress is "inspired" by Burda #118 04/2020.
 I made quite a few changes.

 First off, I made this in a rayon -- the sample fabric for the magazine version was a jersey.
 And I added side seam pockets, there is no reason not to with this this more a-line skirt profile.
 Then I changed the neckline finish from a facing to a bias facing, my usual preference for a tidy finish.

 The waistline technique was a bit strange.
 Burda wanted you to gather the waistline on bodice and skirt, then add elastic to the waist seam (using seam allowances as a casing).
 I only pre-gathered as much as absolutely necessary to attach the bodice and skirt, as the elastic will take care of the necessary gathering.
 Additionally, I hate using seam allowance casings, they never work out, as the seam allowances are always too small.
-I forgot to add extra at the waist seam while cutting, and my rayon is quite fray-prone, so instead I sewed on a strip of fabric on the inside as a casing.
+I forgot to add extra at the waist seam while cutting, and my rayon is quite fray-prone, so I'm not sure how long it will last.

 So I don't think this ended up much like the original pattern, in the details, although it does look quite similar.
 I didn't make the matching ribbon belt, mostly because I didn't have any grosgrain ribbon of the right colours, and retail shops are closed.
 I wasn't so keen that I felt interest in ordering online.
 I just used a RTW belt that I already owned!

 The only thing I would change if I made this again would be to raise the arm opening- it's quite roomy, so you can see my bra when I move around, well, if you're looking, I guess ;)

 It is a very comfortable and light dress, though, great for the first really warm day this year.